-Heffernan’s Warriors ranked in the Top 40 nationally in four categories in 2011 – ninth in fewest sacks allowed (0.94 per game), 23rd in scoring offense (34.38 ppg), 26th in passing efficiency (144.02) and 33rd in rushing offense (200.56).
+The Warriors ranked in the Top-40 nationally in four categories in 2011 – ninth in fewest sacks allowed (0.94 per game), 23rd in scoring offense (34.38 ppg), 26th in passing efficiency (144.02) and 33rd in rushing offense (200.56).
 In 2010, Senior LT Joe Long was named the recipient for the Gene Upshaw Award as the top lineman, both offensive and defensive, in Division II under Heffernan’s guidance.

-Heffernan is married to the former Jamie Paulson and the couple lives in Plymouth with their son, Connor.
-He is a member of the American Football Coaches Association.
+Heffernan was born October 12, 1980.
+He is married to the former Jamie Paulson and the couple lives in Plymouth with their sons, Connor and Casey.

 Detroit Lions 2013-